FuzzLLM: A Novel and Universal Fuzzing Framework for Proactively Discovering Jailbreak Vulnerabilities in Large Language Models: Experiment and Evaluation

+\textbf{Model Selection.} As the first and universal fuzzing framework for jailbreak vulnerabilities, our approach is strategic in model selection for each process.
+This ensures an optimal trade-off between cost and efficiency.

+1) Target Model (MUT).
+Our evaluation encompasses a wide range of models, covering both open-sourced and commercial domains.
+Specifically, we scrutinize six open-sourced LLMs (Vicuna-13B \cite{vicuna}, CAMEL-13B \cite{li2023camel}, LLAMA-7B \cite{llama}, ChatGLM2-6B \cite{zeng2023glm-130b}, Bloom-7B \cite{workshop2023bloom}, LongChat-7B \cite{longchat2023}).
+Complementing this, we also probe into the capabilities of two prominent commercial LLMs: GPT-3.5-turbo \cite{gpt3.5-t} and GPT-4 \cite{openai2023gpt4} (GPT version 8/3/2023).
+The eight models we've chosen offer a representative snapshot of current LLMs, encompassing a variety of regular and secure training datasets.
+Notably, the commercial models always possess advanced safety training.
+Such a diverse selection ensures that our evaluation remains both objective and compelling.
+By testing both open-sourced and commercial models, we can considerably get a comprehensible evaluation of our FuzzLLM.

+2) Rephrase Model.
+Given that some models implement keyword-based safety strategies, prompts that are initially detected and denied might bypass these checks when semantically altered.
+Therefore, we undertake a rephrasing of prompts to navigate around these restrictions.
+Same as \cite{deng2023jailbreaker}, we use the power ChatGPT \cite{chatgpt} as the rephrase model for diversifying our template set.

+3) Label Model.
+The FuzzLLM framework heavily relies on its automatic labeling process, which streamlines the identification of effective jailbreak prompts without the need for manual intervention.
+Given that the sole purpose of the label model is to determine whether the content breaches ethical guidelines, and it only needs to return the label of ``good" or ``bad", so we just apply the open-sourced Vicuna-13B \cite{vicuna} as our label model.
+This choice not only curtails experimental costs for using commercial models but also ensures top-notch label quality.
+And the accuracy of labeling is indeed quite perfect and we will fully explain it in Sec. \ref{label_error_rate}.

-\textbf{Metric.} As the jailbreak testing follows a one-shot attack scheme, the success rate metric is defined as $\sigma = Bad/Tes$. $Bad$ stands for the results labeled ``bad" (a successful jailbreak), and $Tes$ is the test set size of jailbreak prompts for \textbf{each} attack class, randomly scaled from the overall fuzzed prompts of each class.
-Note that we use an identical set of hyper-parameters for all MUTs: $Tes=300$ (2100 prompts in total), temperature $tmp=0.7$, max output token $tk=256$.
-All results are averaged over three scaling random seeds.
+\textbf{Metric.} In our experiment, the jailbreak testing is constructed around a one-shot attack scheme.
+To qualify the efficacy of these attacks, we introduce a metric termed the success rate, denoted by $\sigma$.
+Mathematically, this rate is represented as $\sigma = Bad/Tes$.
+Here, $Bad$ stands for the results labeled ``bad" (a successful jailbreak), and $Tes$ is the test set size of jailbreak prompts for \textbf{each} attack class.
+For the sake of clarity, it's vital to understand that the value of $Tes$ doesn't encompass the entire volume of prompts generated.
+Instead, it's a subset, randomly scaled from the overall fuzzed prompts of each class.
+In our evaluation, consistency across different models under test(MUTs) is crucial.
+Hence, to maintain uniformity, we employ an identical set of hyper-parameters for all MUTs involved: \begin{itemize}[leftmargin=*, itemsep=-5pt] \item \textbf{$Tes=300$} is fixed at 300.
+Given the range of attack classes being considered, this translates to a cumulative total of 2100 prompts. \item \textbf{$tmp=0.7$} The temperature influences the randomness in model output.
+According to previous works \cite{liu2023jailbreaking, qiu2023latent}, a temperature between 0.5 to 1.0 can ensure a balance between deterministic and purely random responses.
+Note that the investigation of temperature is not within our primary research scope. \item \textbf{$tk=256$} The maximum output token limit, which governs the length of model responses, is pegged at 256.
+The later Sec. \ref{ablation} explains the reason for choosing this number. \end{itemize}